trick77/dockerflix/README.md

 ## Test

-Everything has been set up properly once your VPS' IP address shows up in the web browser when navigating to http://www.iplocation.net/
+Everything has been set up properly once your VPS' IP address shows up in the web browser when navigating to http://ipinfo.io/

+If the web browser shows your home IP there's something wrong with DNS resolution.
+Make sure not to fall into the browser DNS caching trap, always restart after changing DNS addresses.

 ## Limitations